nrwl/nx-react-native/packages/detox/README.md

 For iOS, in terminal, run `xcrun simctl list` to view a list of simulators on your Mac.
 To open your active simulator, `run open -a simulator`.
 In `<app-name-e2e>/.detoxrc.json`, you could change the simulator under `devices.simulator.device`.

 For Android: in terminal, run `emulator -list-avds` to view a list of emulators installed.
 To open your emulator, run `emulator -avd <your emulator name>`.
 In `<app-name-e2e>/.detoxrc.json`, you could change the simulator under `devices.emulator.device`.

+To override the device name specified in a configuration, you could use `--device-name` option: `nx test-ios <app-name-e2e> --device-name "iPhone 11"`.

 ## Learn more